Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you live near a wooded area that has raccoons, don't put out bird feeders!
 We found the seeds were attracting raccoons to our yard which endangers our cat!
 Thankfully, once we removed the bird feeders the raccoons went elsewhere for food.
 They are also attracted to my neighbors apple trees (even though he has 2 large dogs!)
 These raccoons have no fear!

 This is a guide about raccoons living in a chimney.
 With dexterous front paws, the ability to stand, and intelligence these animals can take advantage in a dwelling to create a safe nesting place.

 We lost our amusement of these masked bandits this year when we had to replace our roof due to seven entry holes chewed in the roof.
 We are still struggling with the expense these creatures caused.
-They got it our upstairs (not the attic) and would come and go at certain times of the day.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I live in a more rural area in Florida and I've had raccoons coming around regularly to my front deck.
 I even heard them fighting the other night.
-I'm afraid they will hurt one of my outside cats.
-What can I do to make them go away?
-I'm not leaving cat food or garbage out.

 Trapping raccoons.
 A good raccoon trap is by far the your best bet for raccoon removal. ...